Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Convolutional Filters

 i.e., the filter output operating on the permuted graph $\mthS$ with the permuted signal $\vchx$ is the permuted output of the same filter operating on the original graph $\mtS$ with the original signal $\vcx$. \end{property}

-Thus, graph convolutions are independent of the arbitrary ordering of the nodes.
-And as temporal and spatial convolutions exploit symmetries in the Euclidean domain by being translation equivariant, graph convolutions exploit symmetries in the graph domain by being permutation equivariant.
-This is key to their success in learning input-output mappings from a few training samples \cite{bronstein2021geometric}.
+Thus, graph convolutions are independent of the arbitrary ordering of the nodes. {Moreover, the permutation equivariance shows that the graph convolutional filter exploits the signal patterns with respect to the underlying graph structure.
+This is a direct analogue of translation equivariance in temporal or spatial signals, where the respective convolutional filters are translation equivariant functions.} This is key to their success in learning from a few training samples \cite{bronstein2021geometric}.

 \begin{property}[Parameter sharing] All the nodes share the parameters among them.
 For two nodes $i, j$, the respective outputs are $y_i = h_0x_i + h_1[\mtS\vcx]_i + \ldots + h_K[\mtS^K\vcx]_i$ and $y_j = h_0x_j + h_1[\mtS\vcx]_j + \ldots + h_K[\mtS^K\vcx]_j$, which shows that the $k$-shifted signal $\mtS^k\vcx$ is weighted by the same parameter $h_k$. \end{property}